iRAP-software/MySQL-Syncer/README.md

 * For tables that exist on both master and slave, check the table structure
     * If the structure is different, delete slave table and copy master across.
     * If the structure is the same:
-        * Fetch the table hash
+        * Fetch the hash of the entire slave and master tables.
-            * if same do nothing (already synced)
+            * If the table hashes are the same, do nothing as they are already in sync
-            * if different:
+            * if the hashes are different:
-                * fetch the row hashes for each table (stored in separate database so *not* memory intensive)
+                * fetch the hashes for every row for each table (stored in separate database to save memory)
-                * delete excess hashes/rows on slave
+                * delete hashes/rows on slave that are not on master
                 * copy across rows that are on master but not on slave.

 If you need to ignore certain tables, you can specify this in the settings file so that they aren't touched.

+Because this just uses applicaition-layer logic, you can use this tool to easily create an external backup of your [RDS](https://aws.amazon.com/rds/) instance.

 ## Features
 * Uses multiprocessing to make use of all your cores.